srahman-24/GMac/README.md

 - **GMac**

-   This folder contains all the executable code required to run our proposed algorithm, **Gmac**
+   This folder contains all the executable code required to run our proposed algorithm, **Gmac**.